-One of the recipes she shared and let me watch her make was her Coconut ‘Trifle’ Cake.
-Now, for my British readers, trifle has an entirely different connotation – an image of sponge soaked in fruit jelly and topped with custard and whipped cream.
-This recipe is essentially a moist poundcake recipe that can be adapted to suit any preference.
+One incredibly Bahamian dessert is Coconut ‘Trifle’ Cake.
+Now, for my British readers, trifle has an entirely different connotation.
+However, this recipe is essentially a moist pound cake recipe that can be adapted to suit any preference.
 You swap the coconut for chopped pineapple, bananas… the list goes on!

-I couldn’t help but giggle because I knew that was coming so I went arranged to stop by a day when she was making them and revisited my Ma’s recipe.
-When, Josie, one of her friends agreed that Bahamians do have the gut instinct of knowing what looks and smells right, they’re always taking that “gamble” hoping for the best outcome.
+I couldn’t help but giggle because I knew that was coming so I arranged to stop by a day when she was making them and revisited my Ma’s recipe.
+When Josie, one of her friends, agreed that Bahamians do have the gut instinct of knowing what looks and smells right, they’re always taking that “gamble” and hoping for the best outcome.
 “You can never make something the same way twice,” she said.

-It makes this very specific task of getting these Bahamian recipes an exciting and challenging one.
-It also takes someone like me who has both the natural, annoying tendency to ignore a recipe and just ‘wing it,’ I also have a genuine love for sharing what I’ve made with you.
+It makes this very specific task of sharing Bahamian recipes an exciting and challenging one.
+It also takes someone like me who has both the natural, annoying tendency to ignore a recipe and just ‘wing it’.
+I also have a genuine love for sharing what I’ve made with you.
 And if I can’t share it with you in person, I’ve got to get it down in words!

-With the combination of my grandma’s recipe and photographs of Mrs. Robertha making hers, I’m pleased to share with you a common Bahamian recipe – Coconut ‘Trifle’ Cake:
+With the combination of my grandma’s recipe and photographs of Mrs. Robertha making hers, I’m pleased to share with you a common and delicious Bahamian recipe – Coconut ‘Trifle’ Cake:

 This recipe makes one cake and makes no promises to be healthy!

-Make sure to visit Mrs. Robertha at her little grocery shop offering Bahamian necessities and her baked treats like this Coconut Cake right in the center of town.
+Make sure to visit Mrs. Robertha at her little grocery shop offering Bahamian necessities and her baked treats like this Coconut Cake right in the center of Green Turtle Cay.
 All photos are copyright of Kelsi Farrington, 2014.